 This is the best spicy salmon recipe to hit the internet, hands down.
-A simple but tasty, gluten-free and keto-friendly, baked Garlic Salmon filet recipe that can be cooked within minutes in an oven or a grill.
-This easy salmon recipe pairs well with a honey dressing slaw salad or white rice.
-Invented by my husband, but tested + approved by many Curry Mommy followers!
+A simple but tasty Baked Garlic Salmon filet recipe that can be cooked within minutes in an oven or a grill.
+This easy salmon recipe is keto-friendly and gluten-free.
+It pairs well with a honey dressing slaw salad or white rice.
+Invented by my husband but tested + approved by many Curry Mommy followers!

 Garlic and Chili Pepper SalmonJump to Recipe

 This healthy spicy baked salmon recipe is about to knock you out of this world!
 I love cooking it in the oven all year long, but grilling it is also a great option.

 Honestly, this easy salmon recipe my husband’s take on grilling.
 So I can’t take credit for it.
 He also never cooks, so I have to give credit when due!
 He puts the salmon on top of foil with the skin down and grills it perfectly (with my help of course-haha).
 “Does it look done?
 Should I take it out now?”
 It’s a good thing he was creative with the idea because everything else stops there… #realtalk

 I personally love Atlantic Salmon, but any thick cut salmon with the skin can be great for this Chili Garlic Salmon Recipe.
 Atlantic Salmon has a subtle fish taste that is not over powering, in my opinion.
 Other popular variations of commercially available salmon include Coho Salmon, Sockeye Salmon, and Copper River Salmon.
 Not all variations are available 12 months out of the year, but sustainable fish purchases are highly encouraged.